 - Guide 1: How to Remove WebHelper from Windows.

-- Guide 2: Get rid of WebHelper from Mac OS X.
+- Guide 2: Get rid of WebHelper on Mac OS X.

-- Guide 3: Remove WebHelper from Google Chrome.
+- Guide 3: Remove WebHelper in Google Chrome.

 - Guide 4: Erase WebHelper from Mozilla Firefox.

 - Guide 5: Uninstall WebHelper from Microsoft Edge.

 - Guide 6: Remove WebHelper from Safari.